+Let $\overrightarrow{P}_{n_1, \ldots, n_t}$ denote an oriented path consisting of $t$ blocks of maximal directed subpaths, the $i$-th of which has order $n_i\ge 2$ (see Figure \ref{fig:dirpath}).
 The following lemma is one of the main tools that we use in our proofs of Theorems \ref{thm:tournament-trees} and \ref{thm:tournament-path} (recall that $l(P)$ is the length of the longest directed subpath of $P$). \begin{lem} Let $G$ be an oriented graph and let $P$ be an oriented path of length $n$, with $l=l(P)$.
 If $G$ has a $k$-mindegree pair, then either $P$ is a subgraph of $G$, or $G$ contains an independent set of size at least $\frac{k-n}{l}$. \end{lem}

-\begin{proof} Assume, for the sake of contradiction, that $G$ contains no independent set of size $\frac{k-n}{l}$.
-Let $S$ be a subset of more than $k-n$ vertices of $G$.
-Then the chromatic number of the induced subgraph $G[S]$ is at least $|S|/ \frac{k-n}{l} > l$.
-Therefore, Theorem \ref{thm:ghrv} implies that $G[S]$ contains a directed path of length $l$.
+\begin{proof} Assume, for the sake of contradiction, that $G$ contains no independent set of size at least $\frac{k-n}{l}$.
+For every subset $S$ of more than $k-n$ vertices of $G$, such that the chromatic number of the induced subgraph $G[S]$ is at least $|S|/ \frac{k-n}{l} > l,$ Theorem \ref{thm:ghrv} implies that $G[S]$ contains a directed path of length $l$.